''Maximal Strips Data Structure to Represent Free Space on Partially Reconfigurable FPGAs''

 Partially reconfigurable devices allow the execution of multiple tasks

-of time, the scheduling algorithm will need to represent the free space
+small amount of time, the scheduling algorithm will need to represent the

-efficiently.
-A data structure to represent free space should allow the
+A data structure to represent the free space on the chip should allow the

-new structure using maximal horizontal and vertical strips to represent the
+We propose a new structure using maximal horizontal and vertical strips to

 This work was supported in part by